 Materials are given a nice preview image in the browser and can simply be dragged onto an object as well.
 Not much more to explain on this.

-To do it, add a second material slot with the + icon in the material panel.
 Drag the second material onto the second empty slot.
 Then it can be assigned to different parts of the mesh.

 Importing Worlds

-Worlds can be imported simply by dragging and dropping a world to anywhere in the scene.
+Background worlds can be imported simply by dragging and dropping a world to anywhere in the scene.
 This is a great use of the Blender Asset Browser!

 I put together a video on my YouTube channel on How to Build an HDRI Library using the Asset Browser.